Understanding Direct Student Loans

 For both types of loans, the amount your student will receive is determined by their school, their current school year and whether they’re considered dependent or independent.
 Once your child is awarded a federal loan, the school will apply the loan funds to their tuition, fees, room and board, as well as any other school charges.
 If there are any funds left over, the remainder of the loan will be returned to the student, but it must be used for only educational expenses.

-Watching your child take on student loan debt may be somewhat unnerving, but you can rest assured that it is a worthwhile investment in their future.
+Watching your student take on loan debt may be somewhat unnerving, but you can rest assured that it is a worthwhile investment in their future.
 Students are taking the necessary steps to secure the degree they are passionate about so they can pursue the career and life of their dreams—and that should be encouraged.

 Posted: June 16, 2018